awkweb/react-supabase/docs/pages/documentation/realtime/use-realtime.md

 You can pass a function for comparing subscription event changes.
 By default, the compare function checks the `id` field.

+When using your own compare function, you typically want to compare unique values:

 ```js highlight=6
 import { useRealtime } from 'react-supabase'